 It's not just, okay, you know, do this in encouragement.
 It's actually commanding.
 And so here, it's not a suggestion among several options or even a wish or a statement.

 It's a command.
-So it's an important reminder that we need to speak truth.
+So, it's an important reminder that we need to speak truth.
 So it's not just a suggestive kind of way that we think about it.

 It's a command for us to trust and hope in God even when, you know, we don't feel like it.
 And so here, even in the midst of wrestling with our emotions and our pains, that we can speak truth to it in that sense as well.
 So the process of lament then is exactly that.